Skip to main content

-Deployment guide for Aruba UXI sensors
+Deployment guide for UXI sensors

-Updated over a week ago
+Updated over a month ago

 With increasing popularity in Secure Access Service Edge (SASE) architecture in WFH/remote environments, user experience onsite and remote branch sites are gaining momentum for customers.
-The Aruba UXI offers Wifi-5 and WiFi-6/6E sensors that can be deployed to customers' sites to allow flexibility and functionality of network operations.
+The UXI offers Wifi-5 and WiFi-6/6E sensors that can be deployed to customers' sites to allow flexibility and functionality of network operations.

 Many customers are using UXI sensors like new employees who do not take holidays and continuously run tests and monitor networks 24x7.
-While some customers use UXI as before and after logs collector for environment change management or doing POC for Silver peak SDWAN or Aruba APs.
+While some customers use UXI as before and after logs collector for environment change management or doing POC for Silver peak SDWAN or APs.

 To find more in-depth information on what model of the UXI best suits your needs, please refer to the UXI sizing guide.